 - Adoption of measures to avoid mosquito bites;

 - Awareness of symptoms and signs of yellow fever;

 - Seeking care in case of symptoms and signs of yellow fever, while travelling and upon return from areas at risk for yellow fever transmission.

-For 2017, updates on requirements for the International Certificate of Vaccination or Prophylaxis, with proof of vaccination against yellow fever, and WHO vaccination recommendations for international travellers, are available on the WHO International Travel and Health website: Annex 1 and country list.
-More specific information about requirements for the International Certificate of Vaccination or Prophylaxis, with proof of vaccination against yellow fever, implemented by Member States in the Region of the Americas is available on the PAHO yellow fever website.
+For 2017, updates on country requirements for the International Certificate of Vaccination or Prophylaxis, with proof of vaccination against yellow fever, and WHO vaccination recommendations for international travellers, are available on the WHO International Travel and Health website: Annex 1 and country list.
+More specific information about requirements for the International Certificate of Vaccination or Prophylaxis, with proof of vaccination against yellow fever, implemented by Member States related to the current situation in Brazil in the Region of the Americas is available on the PAHO yellow fever website.

-- WHO Disease Outbreak News.
-Yellow fever – Brazil, 27 January 2017
+- Latest WHO Disease Outbreak News.
+Yellow fever – Brazil

-- Map of Yellow Fever vaccination recommendation in the America, 2013
+- Map of routine Yellow Fever vaccination recommendation in the America, 2013

 - International Health Regulations (IHR (2005), 3rd edition